 Firejail replaces the regular X11 server with Xpra or Xephyr servers (apt-get install xpra xserver-xephyr on Debian/Ubuntu), preventing X11 keyboard loggers and screenshot utilities from accessing the main X11 server.

-The commands is as follows:
+The command is as follows:

-A network namespace initialized with –net is necessary in order to disable the abstract X11 socket.
+--net is necessary in order to disable the abstract X11 socket.
 If for any reasons you cannot use a network namespace, the socket will still be visible inside the sandbox, and hackers can attach keylogger and screenshot programs to this socket.

 Tor Browser is the ultimate tool for protecting privacy while browsing online.
 All the traffic that passes through Tor network is encrypted, and it is virtually impossible to track the IP address back to its user.